andry81-devops/github-accum-stats/README.md

 4. Repository, where to store github composite action:

-   * GitHub composite action to request and accumulate a repository clones and/or views statistic:<br />
+   * GitHub composite action to request and accumulate a repository clones/views statistic:<br />
      https://github.com/andry81-devops/gh-action--accum-gh-stats

    * GitHub composite action to request and accumulate an account rate limits:<br />